 at different times.
 Some reactions to egg are mild and involve only one part of the

 body, like hives on the skin.
-But even when someone has had only a mild reaction in
+But, even when someone has had only a mild reaction

 Egg allergies can cause a severe reaction called anaphylaxis.

-Anaphylaxis can begin with some of the same symptoms as a less severe reaction, but
+Anaphylaxis might start with some of the same symptoms as a less severe reaction,

-can quickly get worse.
+but can quickly get worse.
 The person may have trouble breathing or pass out.
-More than
+More

-one part of the body might be involved.
-If it isn't treated, anaphylaxis can be life-threatening.
+than one part of the body might be involved.
+If it isn't treated, anaphylaxis can

 How Is an Egg Allergy Diagnosed?

-(also called a scratch test) is the most common allergy
+test (also called a scratch test) is the most common allergy test.
+Skin

-test.
-Skin testing lets a doctor see in about 15 minutes if someone is sensitive
+testing lets a doctor see in about 15 minutes if a child is sensitive to egg.

 With this test, the doctor or nurse: